tldr-pages/tldr/pages/common/tmpmail.md

 > A temporary email right from your terminal written in POSIX sh.
 > More information: <https://github.com/sdushantha/tmpmail>.

-- Create a temporary email:
+- Create a temporary inbox:

 `tmpmail --generate`